SESYNC-ci/advanced-tidyverse-lesson/README.md

 ## Advanced Tidyverse

-This lesson covers selected functions from the core tidyverse as well as fs, glue, lubridate, scales, and others.
+Use piped workflows for efficient data cleaning and visualization.

 ## Instructor Notes

 This lesson builds on material from the data wrangling and ggplot lesson.
+It covers selected functions from the core tidyverse as well as fs, glue, lubridate, scales, and others.

 ## Cyberhelp @SESYNC